Ali-Asanjarani/Tic_Tac_Toe_Reinforcement_Learning/README.md

 #### **1. Prerequisites**
 Ensure the following are installed:
 - **Python 3.8 or higher**
-- Required libraries:
+- **Required libraries:
-  random
+  random,
-  os
+  os,
-  requests
+  requests,
-  firebase-admin
+  firebase-admin,
-  json
+  json**

 #### **2. Running the Game**
 -  Clone the repository: